Alfrheim/Alfrheim.github.io/_posts/2017-06-15-testing-repository-with-spring.md

 </dependencies>
 {% endhighlight %}

-Then we create a script that will create the table in the database.
+Then we write a script that will create the table in the database in `src/test/resources/db/sql/create-db.sql`.

 {% highlight sql %}
 CREATE TABLE USERS (